 The system can access the SecSi Sector region by issuing the three-cycle Enter SecSi Sector command sequence.
 The device continues to access the SecSi Sector region until the system issues the four-cycle Exit SecSi Sector command sequence.
 The Exit SecSi Sector command sequence returns the device to normal operation.
-Tables 16 and 18 show the address and data requirements for both command sequences.
+The SecSi Sector is not accessible when the device is executing an Embedded Program or Embedded Erase algorithm.
+Table 16 shows the address and data requirements for both command sequences.
 See also "SecSi (Secured Silicon) Sector Flash Memory Region" for further information.
 Note that a hardware reset (RESET#=VIL) will reset the device to reading array data.